ben-manes/gradle-versions-plugin/README.md

 </details>

-These names belong to the plugins at the versions above, not to Gradle, and they change between plugin releases.
+These names come from the plugins at the versions above, not from Gradle, and they change between plugin releases.
 Take the set from your own report rather than from this page, and keep the matches exact wherever a plugin's configurations share a prefix with ones the build fills itself.